-As a software engineer, your job is all about analyzing the user’s needs and then developing and testing software to meet those needs.
-With excellent communication and collaboration skills, you apply the engineering principles and strategies to software development to make it happen—all while integrating data and tucking it away for future problem-solving.
+As a software engineer, you analyze users’ needs and develop and test software to meet those needs.
+With communication and collaboration, you apply engineering principles to software development to make it happen.

-Your process likely includes recommending software upgrades, translating data into actionable improvement strategies, coordinating and working with software development and programming teams, and documenting improvements made to easily address clients’ questions or concerns in the future.
-You also do your fair share of planning, strategizing, and hands-on work with programming and database tools.
+Your process includes recommending software upgrades, translating data into action, coordinating with software and programming teams, and documenting improvements to address clients’ concerns.
+You also do your share of planning, strategizing, and hands-on work with programming and database tools.

 Why this cover letter works